Tailor-made adventures.

 The Mission (1986)

-The plot of this film is a bit jumbled and sensationalism was definitely favoured over historical accuracy in its screenwriting.
+The plot of this film is a bit jumbled and sensationalism was definitely favored over historical accuracy in its screenwriting.
 Its cinematography, however, is splendid (it won the Oscar): the opening waterfall scene stands out, but the pervasive foreboding which oozes from the jungle is what really hooks me.
 It also deals with one of the most fascinating episodes in South American history: that of the Jesuits’ establishment of what some consider to have been extremely successful missions and their subsequent expulsion as a result of the Treaty of Madrid.

 The Mission inspired me to visit the mission country of Paraguay, Bolivia and Argentina and for that alone it warrants an inclusion in this list.
 My time in the missions must go down as my best travel experience ever, and I have The Mission to thank for it.